Nicole Climanova

 3. Pael House, Chile.
 Architects Pezo von Ellrichshausen.

 The only way not to age is to be born old.
-The concrete blocks are made in layers over each other, which gives a flowing effect on the façade.
+The concrete blocks are cast in layers, one over another, which gives the façade a flowing effect.

 Pael House, Chile.